5l1v3r1/screenspy-2/README.md

 		<img src="https://img.shields.io/badge/linuxmint-87CF3E?logo=linux-mint&logoColor=white&style=for-the-badge" />
 				<a href="https://m4nifest0.com">
 		<img src="https://img.shields.io/badge/arch-1793D1?logo=arch-linux&logoColor=white&style=for-the-badge" />

+## Legal disclaimer:

+Usage of ScreenSpy for attacking targets without prior mutual consent is illegal.
+It's the end user's responsibility to obey all applicable local, state and federal laws.
+Developers assume no liability and are not responsible for any misuse or damage caused by this program

 ### Thanks to the developer of this app:
 - 🦠 https://github.com/thelinuxchoice/screenspy
 ### Getting chat source